Abivarman123/ANA/README.md

 - **Tools**: Each category in its own file with a registry system
 - **Agent**: Clean separation of concerns
 - **Prompts**: Template-based prompt management
+- **Memory**: Mem0 project-level custom instructions with verification and logging
+- **Shutdown**: Graceful shutdown triggers memory save and closes terminal on Windows

+## MCP (Model Context Protocol)

+- Configure external tool servers via `mcp_servers` in `config.json` (array of URLs)
+- Servers are auto-initialized and exposed as tools to the agent

 ## Development